 (b) The Earth revolves round the Sun

-(c) Wher are you going now?
+(c) Where are you going now?

 Or